 Watermaker

-If you’re into long-range cruising, consider getting a watermaker.
-It might just be a crucial addition for your extended trips.
-Typically we do not recommend drinking water from a houseboat’s onboard fresh water supply, due to potential contamination and harmful bacteria.
-A stand-alone, dedicated watermaker that can produce clean water for drinking can extend your journey and lower the amount of drinking water that you’ll need to pack, saving you space and freeing up room to store other provisions.
+A stand-alone, dedicated watermaker can produce enough clean drinking water for your entire gang and thus extend your journey, plus lower the amount of drinking water that you’ll need to pack, saving you space, weight and freeing up room to store other provisions.

 Upper Deck – Flybridge